cloudfoundry/summit-training-classes/operator/site/content/labs/bosh-ha.md

 ### Accessing VMs

-You can 'ssh' to any virtual machine deployed by BOSH.
+You can 'SSH' to any virtual machine deployed by BOSH.

 ```sh
   bosh ssh -d <deployment name> <instance-group/<instance-id>>